appbaseio/reactivesearch-api/README.md

 curl needs to be also passed an extra parameter providing the cacert, in this case.
     curl https://foo:bar@localhost:8000/_user --cacert sample/rootCA.pem

+#### JWT Key Loading through HTTP

+If you wish to test loading JWT Key through HTTP, you can use the following commands to start a HTTP server serving the key
+    cd sample
+    python -m SimpleHTTPServer 8500

+Then start arc using the command:
+    go run main.go --log=stdout --env=config/manual-http-jwt.env

 #### Run Tests

 Currently, tests are WIP and implemented for auth and logs modules.
 You can run tests using: